daltonmcphaden/clumsy-kitten-bot/README.md

 Item: Fridge
 Apology: { GENERATED RESPONSE }

-## Modelling

-Model temperature set to 2 to maximize response creativity

 ## Example Response Using Above Prompt

 "Hi grandma!
 This is Ellie.
 I'm sorry for opening the fridge and putting my face in it.
 I don't know what came over me, hope you have a good day, Ellie"